Updated: Feb 19

 Some best practices are:

 Provide advance notice of any changes.
-Give employees as much notice as possible (at least 60+ days) about your compensation policy and how it may impact them.
+Give employees as much notice as possible (at least 60+ days) regarding your compensation policy and how it may impact them.
 Employees need to have time to plan accordingly as changes to their compensation could have big impacts on their personal finances and future plans.

 Compensation is often a company’s largest operational expense.
 It can also be a very emotional topic for employees.
 Be proactive in setting your future compensation approach, and remember to listen every step of the way!